ideafablabs/CalendarPower/fingerprint.md

 ### Chrome

 * At the left side of the browser's address bar, click on the lock symbol.
-* In the pop-up dialog box, click Certificate.
+* In the pop-up dialog box, click "connection is secure".
+* Then on the dialog box, click the "Certificate is valid".
-* On the Certificate dialog box, click the Details tab.
+* the Certificate dialog box, click the Details tab.
 * In the list box on the details page, scroll down until the word Thumbprint is visible in the list and then click Thumbprint.
 * The thumbprint will be shown in the textbox below the list box.